mellybess/transparency-talk/talk.md

 ### Documentation
 ![transparency020](https://cloud.githubusercontent.com/assets/8127456/19950563/843bb60e-a115-11e6-80d7-6d0cf71f7620.jpeg)

 Get important conversations related to particular topics out of email, off the phone, and into writing, somewhere linkable, searchable and easy to find close to the project it's about.
 In my biased opinion, GitHub is the right place for this.
-But even links to relevant documents, chat channels, and other sources on an intranet page would get people off to a good start.
+But links to relevant documents, chat channels, and other sources on an intranet page is a great place to start.

 ### Q&A
 ![transparency021](https://cloud.githubusercontent.com/assets/8127456/19950564/843da248-a115-11e6-928f-b53e2564af83.jpeg)